-- At about eight months, hatchlings are moved from breeding pens to a fledgling flight area.
+- When they are about eight months old, hatchlings are moved from breeding pens to a fledgling flight area.
 There they begin their flight fitness preparations and learn to socialize with adult "mentor" condors.

 - Young condors receive aversion training that teaches them not to land on power poles.
 A mock power pole in their enclosure is rigged to provide a mild electric shock if they land on it.

-From 22 birds in 1987, California condors are beginning to reach larger population numbers.
-Today, more than 200 condors fly free and 180 more live in condor breeding programs.
-Since 2004, 20 Oregon Zoo-reared birds have moved onto field pens, with most released into wild areas in California and Arizona.
+From 27 birds in 1987, more than 200 condors now fly free and 180 more live in breeding programs.
+Since 2004, more than 30 Oregon Zoo-reared birds have moved onto field pens, with most released into wild areas in California and Arizona.

 Condors are both a biological and a cultural indicator species that provide valuable information about the diverse communities that sustain them, including humans' own creative capacity to give back to and support natural ecosystems.

-The U.S. Fish & Wildlife Service, working with many other agencies and partners, implements and oversees the California condor recovery program.
+The U.S. Fish and Wildlife Service, working with many other agencies and partners, implements and oversees the California condor recovery program.
 Today three zoos (Oregon, San Diego and Los Angeles) and The Peregrine Fund's World Center for Birds of Prey, serve as the recovery program's breeding institutions.